 C:\ automatically appears.
 To amend this, enter the path to the data or click Browse to locate the directory.

 You can also enter the file extension your banking software saves the statement files as, for example, TXT.
-This ensures only files with that extension appear in the Import window.
+This ensures that only files with that extension appear in the Import window.

 Payment file options

-This is the directory, file name and extension of the e-Payments file that your on-line Banking software uses.
+This is the directory, file name and extension of the e-Payments file that your online Banking software uses.

 C:\ automatically appears.
 To amend this, enter the path to the data or click Browse to locate the directory.

-NOTE: If you don't enter a File Identifier the file name is the the date in the format DDMMYYYY, for example, 01092019.
-You can view our help guide for further information on the file format for your bank.
-You can use our handy How to process e-Payments guide to do this.
+NOTE:If you don't enter a File Identifier the file name is the date in the format DDMMYYYY, for example, 01092019.
+See how to process e-Payments for more help.

-3. Click OK, then click Save and click Close.
+Click OK, then click Save and click Close.

 Set up the supplier records for e-Payments

-1. Click Suppliers, then select the relevant supplier account and click Edit.
+Click Suppliers, then select the relevant supplier account and click Edit.

-2. Click the Bank tab and complete the Supplier Bank Details as follows:
+Click the Bank tab and complete the Supplier Bank Details as follows:

 Bank Details

-Bank NameEnter the supplier's bank name.
+Enter the supplier's bank name.

-AddressEnter the supplier's bank address.
+Enter the supplier's bank address.

-Account NameEnter the supplier's bank account name.
+Enter the supplier's bank account name.

-Sort CodeEnter the supplier's bank sort code.
-You can enter the sort code as a 6 digit number or with dashes.
+Enter the supplier's bank sort code.
+You can enter the sort code as a six-digit number or with dashes.
 For example, 112233 or 11-22-33.

-Account NumberEnter the supplier's bank account number.
-This should be 8 digits.
+Enter the supplier's bank account number.
+This is eight digits.

 Payment Details